-With this experience in hand, the two of them fronted 10,000 Kc (cca. \$300) of capital and started their own business.
+With this experience in hand, the two of them fronted 10,000 Kc (cca. \$275) of capital and started their own business called Papirius.
 After some time, they were able to borrow a car, and a few months later they bought their first fax machine.
-Shortly thereafter they bought an old Skoda for 20,000 Kc and hired their first employee.
-Their "customer first" approach, while commonplace in Western Europe and the USA, struck a chord with Czech consumers.
-Both their overall sales and total customers served grew at compound annual rates in excess of $100\%^2$, with 2000 sales projected to exceed 800M Kc (\$20M).
+Shortly thereafter they bought an old Skoda for 20,000 Kc (\$550) and hired their first employee.2 Their "customer first" approach, while commonplace in Western Europe and the USA, struck a chord with Czech consumers.
+Both their overall sales and customer base grew at compound annual rates in excess of 100%3, with 2000 sales exceeding 800M Kc (\$22M).
 By 2000 they were one of the largest players in the office supply market competing with many small local players with limited offerings.